niravmsoni/terraform-aws/Modules/2_Sources/README.md

 terraform init
 ```
 - After pointing it to a new path, there would be no changes in the resource configuration since we have merely updated the path of the module

+- Each module hosted on public registry is requried to open source their code on Github.
+So, we can either reference module from registry or DIRECTLY from the underlying Github repository as well